 - Do I even have a car accident case?

 The next thing you probably remember is dealing with the authorities or being transported to the hospital.
 Depending on the severity of the collision, you might not even remember that you were even in an accident.
-But one thing is for certain: you ended up with severe injuries and potentially life-altering wounds because of another individual's actions.
+But one thing is for certain—you ended up with severe injuries and potentially life-altering wounds because of another individual's actions.

 If you, or a loved one, have recently been involved in an automobile accident, you may have grounds to pursue legal action.
 But you'll need to find the right attorney to successfully represent your case.
 Guster Law Firm, LLC can help.
 Our Birmingham car accident lawyers have nearly two decades of expediting fighting for accident victims in Alabama.

-Car Accident Cases in Alabama are Based on Negligence
+Car Accident Cases in Alabama Are Based on Negligence

-A doctor can be found negligent if they provide a patient with the wrong medication.
+For example, a doctor can be found negligent if they provide a patient with the wrong medication.
 A company can be found negligent if they put defective products on the market.

 Is Alabama a No-Fault State?